dmorl/MichiganCOVID/README.md

 * Description: Data and time (YYYY-MM-DD HH:MM) in Eastern Standard Time (EST) when Author collected data
 * Values: Date
 * Missing values reason: Unable to get link from the Internet Archive due to an error <br />
-Note: Missing 2020-08-02

 Link
 * Column: B
 * Description: Link to archived page in the Web Archive (WaybackMachine)
 * Values: String
 * Missing values reason: This value should never be missing <br />
 Note: Sometimes pages archived in the Web Archive did not register, in which case the link does not work as expected.
 Internet Archive doesn't support dashboard archiving, so no data within the Microsoft Power BI dashboard is captured (starting from 2020-06-05).
 Contact Author for pdf versions of the dashboard to view all captured data pages.
-Missing link from 2020-08-02

 Date
 * Column: C